ManfredAabye/DeepDi/README.md

-# DeepDi: A Fast and Accurate Disassembler for Binary Code AI
+# DeepDi: A Fast and Accurate Disassembler for Binary Code AI.

 Disassembly is the cornerstone of many cybersecurity solutions (vulnerability search, malware classification, etc.).
 Deepbits leverages the recent advance in deep learning to develop **DeepDi** , a fast and accurate disassembler.
 It is comparable or superior to the state-of-the-art disassemblers in terms of accuracy, and is robust against unseen compilers and platforms, obfuscated binaries, and adversarial attacks.
 Its CPU version is two times faster than IDA Pro, and its GPU version is over 300 times faster.